3 time-proven methods of Real Estate investing

 Total expected annual return (Net): 3.1 %

 The housing market in Barcelona is very active and the real estate prices still haven’t recovered to the ones before Economic Crisis in 2008-2009.
 This gives a potential for higher capital gains which with time would compound and could provide really impressive returns.
-Additionally, you can always use leverage and use this apartment as a mortgage to acquire more properties and maximise returns.
+Additionally, you can always use leverage and use this apartment as a mortgage to acquire more properties and maximize returns.

 Risks & Challenges: